fsprojects/Paket/docs/content/references-files.md

 The references injected into the MSBuild project reflect the complete set of rules specified within the package for each `lib` and `Content` item; each reference is `Condition`al on an MSBuild expression predicated on the project's active framework etc. This allows you to change the target version of the MSBuild project (either within Visual Studio or e.g. as part of a multi-pass build) without reinstalling dependencies or incurring an impenetrable set of diffs.

-Any [roslyn based analyzer](analyzers.html) present in the packages will also be installed in the project.
+Any [Roslyn based analyzer](analyzers.html) present in the packages will also be installed in the project.

 ## copy_local settings